 Expressionists: Magazine of the Arts

 Expressionists is Pepperdine's student-run undergraduate literary and arts magazine.
 The magazine has been published since the early 1970s.
-Our annual is released late in the Spring semester and is celebrated with a gala event.
-Each issue will include a combination of poetry, short fiction, creative nonfiction, short plays, short screenplays, or art.
+Our annual is published in April and is celebrated with a release event.
+Each issue will include a combination of poetry, short fiction, short plays, short screenplays, photography and/or art.

 Any Pepperdine undergraduate, regardless of his or her declared major, may join the staff.
 Please contact the faculty advisor if you wish to get involved.
-In addition to the production of the magazine, the magazine staff also plans and sponsors the Coffee House Reading Series, an open mike forum for students and faculty to read their work.
+In addition to the production of the magazine, the magazine staff also plans and sponsors the Coffee House Reading Series, an open mic forum for students and faculty to read their work.
 These readings occur once or twice per semester.
-The staff also plans the gala event in late Spring.
+The staff also plans the magazine release event each Spring.

 Submissions are accepted from Pepperdine undergraduates only.
 The submission deadline and procedure will be determined each year by the staff.
 The deadline is usually at the end of Fall semester or very early in the Spring semester.

 Each year a new editor is chosen from a pool of applicants.
-Applications are due shortly after winter break (see guidelines below).
+Applications are due during the Spring semester (see guidelines below).
 Contact the Director of Creative Writing, Dr. John Struloeff, if you have specific questions.

 Faculty Advisor: Dr. John Struloeff

 Deadline: Friday, March 29, 2019 at 5:00 p.m.
 (Pacific Time)